Optometry: Training

-In the United Kingdom, optometrists have to complete a 4-year undergraduate honours degree followed by a minimum of a one-year internship, "pre-registration period", during which they complete clinical practice under the supervision of a qualified and experienced practitioner.
+In the United Kingdom, optometrists have to complete a four-year undergraduate honors degree followed by a minimum of a one-year internship, pre-registration period, during which they complete clinical practice under the supervision of a qualified and experienced practitioner.
 During this year the pre-registration candidate is given a number of quarterly assessments, often including temporary posting at a hospital, and on successfully passing all of these assessments, a final one-day set of examinations (details correct for candidates from 2006).
 Following successful completion of these assessments and having completed one year's supervised practice, the candidate is eligible to register as an optometrist with the General Optical Council (GOC) and, should they so wish, are entitled to membership of the College of Optometrists.
 Twelve universities offer Optometry in the UK: Anglia Ruskin, Aston, Bradford, Cardiff, City, Glasgow Caledonian, Hertfordshire, Manchester, Plymouth, Portsmouth, Ulster at Coleraine and West of England.

-In 2008 the UK moved forward to offer the Doctor of Optometry postgraduate programme.
+In 2008 the UK moved forward to offer the Doctor of Optometry postgraduate program.
 This became available at the Institute of Optometry in London in partnership with London South Bank University.
 The Doctor of Optometry postgraduate degree is also offered at one other UK institution: Aston University.

 Scope of Practice

 In 1990, a survey of the opinions of British medical practitioners regarding the services provided by British optometrists was carried out by Agarwal at City, University of London.
 A majority of respondents were in favour of optometrists extending their professional role by treating external eye conditions and prescribing broad-spectrum topical antibiotics through additional training and certification.

 Since 2009, optometrists in the UK have been able to undertake additional postgraduate training and qualifications that allow them to prescribe medications to treat and manage eye conditions.
-There are currently three registerable specialities:
+There are three registerable specialities: